 The time taken to undertake a B2B market segmentation process is rarely wasted.
 It can be all too easy for a sales department to lack focus and to chase the easy target.
 The prospects competitors chase, or the contacts that are always open for a visit.

 The result of trying to please/relate to as many customers as possible is an undifferentiated offering that fails to please anyone.
-The key is to focus on the business strengths and use this as a basis to identify the most appropriate customer groups.
+The key is to focus on the business strengths and match them to the most appropriate customer groups.

-The obvious question is if market segmentation is such a powerful marketing tool then why are most B2B markets ultra competitive with little differentiation?
+The obvious question is if market segmentation is such a powerful marketing tool then why do most B2B markets suffer from little differentiation?
 The answer, to be blunt, is that to follow through the B2B market segmentation approach takes courage.

 There are several basic rules for identifying a market segment:

 - Members of the segment must be consistent in the way they react to an offer.

 - Each segment must be unique and serviced by a unique marketing strategy.

 - The segment must be of sufficient size to justify a unique marketing strategy.